rmetzler/HPI-IP-OAuth/README.md

 Google AppEngine is a _Plattform as a Service_ infrastructure framework provided by Google.
 Developers can use Python and Java (in fact every programming language that can be run on the Java VM) to programm web applications for this infrastructure.
 Like most web frameworks Google AppEngine also implements the _Model-View-Controller (MVC) pattern_.
 The framework also has APIs to receive and send emails and start Cron jobs.

-Our Model needs to save OAuth tokens to the database that are associated with the real email address and the temporary valid email address.
-This is what our modelclass ... in ... .py does.

 When an user clicks on the "login with HPIIP" at the service application website he will be redirected to the HPI IP where he can login and grant access to the service.
 After granting access he then will be redirected back to the application and can complete the setup.
 The service is now able to access the restricted ressources in behalf of the user.

 We can configure a cron job that will call a specific method recurrently every 10 minutes to set up a new temporary email address and use the API of the HPI IP to store it as configured by the user.
+The same email address is stored by the service and associated with the real email address of the user.

+Applications running on Google AppEngine are able to receive and send mails.
+When the service receives an email it looks for the this address in the temporary email address table.
+If it exists the email will be redirected to the associated actual email address of the user.

 ## Sources